jenkinsci/piketec-tpt-plugin/README.md

 The plugin provides two build steps:

 1.  *Execute TPT test cases:* The TPT test cases are executed and the test results are converted into JUnit-XML files.
-If Jenkins is operating as master in master-slave-mode, it will delegate the work to slave jobs.
+If the build step is operating in distributing mode, it will delegate the work to worker jobs.
-2.  *Execute TPT tests slave:* Execute the work delegated to it by *Execute TPT test cases* in master slave mode.
+2.  *Execute TPT tests as a worker for a TPT distributing job:* Execute the work delegated to it by *Execute TPT test cases* in distributing mode.

 You have two options to publish the TPT test results: